qtrest/qtrest/README.md

         idField: 'id'

         //Note: only if our APi support fields
-        //In ListView we need only base fileds, and exclude longDescription fields and other.
+        //In ListView we need only base fields, and exclude longDescription fields and other.
         fields: ['id','title','sourceServiceId','imagesLinks',
                 'mainImageLink','pageLink','cityId','boughtCount','shortDescription',
                 'createTimestamp', 'serviceName', 'discountType', 'originalCouponPrice',
                 'originalPrice', 'discountPercent', 'discountPrice']
+        //Note: only if our APi support expand
+        expand: ['city']

         //Note: only if our APi support sorting
         //Additional param for sorting our results